christinsanchez/automate-tasks/README.md

 FileName: Automate Emailing Users When Document is Added

-Purpose: Emails those w/ explicit access to google folder when a document is added to that folder
+Purpose: Emails those w/ access (viewers + editors) to google folder when a document is added to that folder

 Instructions: